jacebenson/cedar/docs/docs/tutorial/chapter1/prerequisites.md

   <iframe src="https://www.youtube.com/embed/HJOzmp8oCIQ?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; modestbranding; showinfo=0; fullscreen"></iframe>
 </div>

-Redwood is composed of several popular libraries to make full-stack web development easier.
+Cedar is composed of several popular libraries to make full-stack web development easier.
 Unfortunately, we can't teach all of those technologies from scratch during this tutorial, so we're going to assume you are already familiar with a few core concepts:

 - [React](https://react.dev/)
 - [GraphQL](https://graphql.org/)